 Here’s that video that shares design ideas for your home and your plants:

 For my situation, I simply place a plant here and there, and it’s an instant upgrade looks wise.
-I think I have a natural interior design “touch” when it comes to plants, because whatever I do with plants in our home, we love it.
+But really, plants make anyone able to have a natural interior design touch.
+When it comes to house plants, chances are whatever you do with plants at home or work, you will like it.

 - Better sleep.
 Better work. (oxygen)